Home | Browse Topics | Government & legal system | Activism | Keeping your personal information private: Some practical advice

 “Inappropriately close relationships” with private investigators monitoring activists

-A summary of the review report was put out by the State Services Commission (the department responsible for leading and improving the public service – and now called Te Kawa Mataho / Public Service Commission).
+A summary of the review report was put out by the State Services Commission (the department responsible for leading and improving the public service – and now called Te Kawa Mataaho / Public Service Commission).
 The summary said:

 “The inquiry uncovered system-wide failings across the public service, including a pattern of behaviour where public servants developed inappropriately close relationships with TCIL [a private investigator company that also worked for the oil/gas industry] and some evidence of poorly managed relationships with other providers.”